Language Design

 You will need to adopt a scheme for showing structure.
 The popular approaches are: Curly-brace (JavaScript, Java, C++, C#), Terminal-end (Ruby, Ada), Nested parentheses (Lisp, Clojure, Racket), Indentation (Python), Blocks (EToys, Scratch, Snap!), Pictures (Piet), Other (Haskell, Erlang, Prolog).

 The important idea here is that a single abstract syntax can be realized with many different concrete syntaxes.
+A concrete syntax specifies exactly which strings of characters make up structurally valid programs.
 For example, the AST:

 little-ast.png